 Responsibilities

-As a commis, apprentice or trainee chef, you'll:
+As a commis, apprentice or trainee chef, you'll build foundational kitchen skills and support more senior chefs by:

-- listen to instructions and work as part of a team.
+- following instructions carefully and working effectively as part of a team.

 Working as a chef de partie or section chef, you'll:

-- prep, cook and assemble dishes and make sure that they go out on time
+- supervise the preparation, cooking and assembling of dishes, making sure that they go out on time

-- assist the sous chef or head chef in developing menus
+- assist the sous chef or head chef in areas such as menu development

-- prepare and plate dishes and have an input into menu design.
+- prepare and plate dishes and contribute to menu design.

 Operating as a head chef, executive chef or chef de cuisine, you'll:

-- create a vision for the cuisine, inspire your team and delegate tasks effectively
+- create a vision for the cuisine, setting high standards for food quality and presentation

 Salary

-Salaries vary significantly depending on the type and location of the establishment you work in.
-For instance, a sous chef in a Michelin-starred restaurant may earn more than someone in an equivalent position in contract catering.
-Similarly, a chef in a fast-food restaurant will most likely have a lower salary than one in a fine dining one.
+Salaries vary significantly depending on the type of employer and location.
+A sous chef in a Michelin-starred restaurant, for example, may earn more than someone in an equivalent position in contract catering.
+Similarly, a chef in a fast-food restaurant will most likely have a lower salary than one in a fine dining restaurant.

 Income figures are intended as a guide only.